Terror funding: How Rashid Engineer helped Watali park funds meant to foment terror

 New Delhi, Aug 14: Former Jammu and Kashmir MLA, Engineer Rashid who was arrested by the National Investigation Agency has been spilling details regarding the terror funding case.

-NIA officials who have been questioning him say that he was a front man was Kashmirir businessman, Zahoor Watali.
+NIA officials who have been questioning him say that he was a front man was Kashmiribusinessman, Zahoor Watali.

 This is the first arrest involving a mainstream politician from the Valley in the terror funding case, in which Lashkar-e-Tayiba chief, Hafiz Saeed is also an accused.
 Rashid was a legislator from the Langate Assembly constituency in north Kashmir prior to the Jammu and Kashmir assembly being dissolved a year back.